fahad-islam1/fahad-islam1/README.md

 - 📫 How to reach me **fahad.islam196@gmail.com**

-- ⚡ Fun fact: _"I am an open and friendly developer.
-Feel free to reach out if you have any questions!" **
+- ⚡ Fun fact: I am an open and friendly developer.
+Feel free to reach out if you have any questions! **

 📬 Contact
 <h3 align="left">Connect with me:</h3>